SCITAB: A Challenging Benchmark for Compositional Reasoning and Claim Verification on Scientific Tables: Introduction

 In this paper, we propose a novel dataset \dataset, which fulfills these stated criteria.
 It contains 1,225 challenging scientific claims, each demanding compositional reasoning for verification using scientific tables.
 Our data is derived from the SciGen dataset~\cite{DBLP:conf/nips/MoosaviRRG21}, a resource that includes scientific tables and claims crawled from arXiv.org.
 We first manually filter out the check-worthy scientific claims from the raw data.
 Following this, we employ a strategy of human--model collaboration, as depicted in Figure~\ref{fig:annotation pipeline}, to generate claims that are either contradicted or unverifiable based on the table's content.
 Figure~\ref{fig:data_example} shows a claim from \dataset and the corresponding reasoning process to verify it.
-Compared with existing benchmarks, \dataset is closer to real-world scientific fact-checking in terms of both claim and evidence.
-The claims are constructed from actual scientific statements authored by researchers, while the evidence is presented in the form of scientific tables as opposed to abstracts.
-Through data analysis, we show that the claims in \dataset necessitate a more comprehensive and nuanced set of reasoning skills for verification.
+Compared with existing benchmarks, \dataset is closer to real-world scientific fact-checking in terms of more realistic claims and table-based evidence.
+Through data analysis, we further show that the claims in \dataset necessitate a more comprehensive and nuanced set of reasoning skills for verification, \textit{e.g.,} numerical reasoning and commonsense knowledge, \textit{etc}.

-With the $\sim$1.2K challenging, expert-annotated scientific claims, we employ \dataset as a diagnostic dataset for benchmarking the zero-shot and in-context learning performance for a wide range of state-of-the-art models, including table-based pretraining models, encoder--decoder models, decoder-only language models, and API-based language models.
-We observe that all models, with the exception of GPT-4, can only achieve marginally superior $F_1$ scores than a random guess, which underscores the challenging nature of~\dataset.
-Additionally, established prompting methods like Chain-of-Thought~\cite{DBLP:CoT} and Program-of-Thought~\cite{DBLP:CoT} which typically enhance performance across most reasoning tasks, do not bring performance gain on~\dataset.
-Our error analysis sheds light on several unique challenges in \dataset that may lead to this, such as dealing with ambiguous expressions and irrelevant claims.
-In the spirit of advancing future research in scientific fact-checking, we make our dataset fully accessible to the research community.
+We employ \dataset as a diagnostic dataset for benchmarking the zero-shot and in-context learning performance for a wide range of state-of-the-art models, including table-based pretraining models, encoder–decoder models, open source language models, and API-based language models.
+We observe that all models, with the exception of GPT-4, can only achieve marginally superior $F_1$ scores than random guessing, which underscores the challenging nature of~\dataset.
+Additionally, established prompting methods like Chain-of-Thought~\cite{DBLP:CoT} and Program-of-Thought~\cite{chen2022program} which typically enhance performance across most reasoning tasks, do not bring performance gain on~\dataset.
+Our error analysis sheds light on several unique challenges in \dataset that may lead to this, such as table grounding, dealing with ambiguous claims, and compositional reasoning.
+We make our dataset fully accessible to the research community.